DarkMaps/DarkMapsServer/README.md

 # signal_server

 >> A server for the signal protocol

 This repository contains a simple server providing REST API calls to manage a messaging service using signal protocol encryption.
 It allows for storage and retrieval of all required keys, as well as the encrypted messages.

-**DISCLAIMER - This project has no relation to the Signal app, although it makes use of the underlying code.
-It is intended for testing purposes only, and has not been tested for security**
+**DISCLAIMER - This project has no relation to the Signal Foundation or Signal app, although it makes use of the underlying code provided in the [libsignal_protocol_javascript](https://github.com/signalapp/libsignal-protocol-javascript) package.
+It is intended for testing purposes only, and has not been tested at any point for security**

+---

 ##TODO
 - Check error codes
-- Alter incorrect_arguments error to become a function include more detail
-- Add databse verification to tests
+- Caching
+- DOCUMENTATION
 - Remove admin interface

+---

 ## Local Development
 Local development using sqlite can easily be initiated using: